 The towel rail is mounted in the alcove, so that it's not encroaching on any personal space.

 Read Also: Metro Tiled Bathroom Ideas (opens in new tab)

-As the outside space is tiny, just 1.5m by 3m, and the glass doors open fully, the couple wanted the space to be another room but also to give colour and interest even in the middle of winter.
+As the patio (opens in new tab) is tiny, just 1.5m by 3m, and the glass doors open fully, the couple wanted the space to be another room but also to give colour and interest even in the middle of winter.

 So they opted for something Mediterranean inspired, painting each surface texture a different colour.
 The tiled floor just added a lovely pattern as well as practicality.